livingcodes/tent/Tent/readme.md

 The connection string file path is set ...

 # To Do
-X Property does not have column
+* Configuration to insert or update properties and/or fields X Property does not have column
 X During queries ignore properties that don't have matching column
 * Map columns to properties with different names